 - The Decathlon webpage for the red jack clearly states— Use restriction: This jack cannot be used in official competitions.

-I will close with a bit of gossip.
 A few customers have complained (in customer reviews) that their magnetic boule lifters won’t pick up the red jack.
 A customer service rep has replied that “There is indeed a competitor’s boule lifter that doesn’t work very well with these jacks.
 We will fix that in a second version.”
 If this is something you experience, you can complain to Decathlon and get a refund.
 But my advice would be to get a better boule lifter or make your own.